ch3702/synthetic-augmentation-frontier/README.md

-# Learning a Size–Weight Frontier for Synthetic-Aided Inference
+# Learning a Size–Weight Frontier for Synthetic-Augmented Inference

 This repository contains the code for implementing the algorithms and reproducing the experiments in the following paper:

 Huang, Chengpiao and Wang, Kaizheng.
 (2026).
-Learning a Size–Weight Frontier for Synthetic-Aided Inference.
+Learning a Size–Weight Frontier for Synthetic-Augmented Inference.